ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/get-started.md

 To open multiple Ballerina packages as a VS Code workspace, add all the related Ballerina packages to the workspace using one of the following methods.

-!!!
-Info
-    If you already have one Ballerina package opened in the VS Code editor, you can add other related packages to the same workspace.
+>**Info:** If you already have one Ballerina package opened in the VS Code editor, you can add other related packages to the same workspace.
 For instructions, see [adding folders to multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_adding-folders).

 1. Add each Ballerina package to the workspace using the **Add folder to workspace** option in the top menu of the VS Code editor.